smhurf/lewagon_challenges/07-Data-Engineering/05-User-interface/01-Add-front-end/README.md

 We will create a new project directory for the code of our website.
 This directory will be located inside of our local GitHub directory where we store all of our GitHub repositories: `~/code/<user.github_nickname>`.

-In the next exercice, we will code our own website from scratch with Streamlit 🎉 And this second website will also have a project of its own...
+In the next exercise, we will code our own website from scratch with Streamlit 🎉 And this second website will also have a project of its own...

 # Let's go!